 Do not make repairs yourself unless you are trained in lift truck repair procedures and authorized by your employer.
-Have a qualified mechanic make repairs using genuine HYUNDAI or HYUNDAI approved parts.
+Have a qualified mechanic make repairs using genuine HD HYUNDAI or HD HYUNDAI- approved parts.

-▲ Do not operate a truck if it is in need of repair.
-If it is in an unsafe condition, remove the key and report the condition to the proper authority If the truck becomes unsafe in any way while you are operating it, stop operating the truck, report the problem immediately, and have it corrected.

-Lift trucks should be inspected every eight hours, or at the start of each shift.
-In general, the daily inspection should include the visual and functional checks described on the followings.

-▲ Leaking hydraulic oil may be hot or under pressure.
+- A Do not operate a truck if it needs to be repaired.
+If it is in an unsafe condition, remove the key and report the condition to the proper authority if the truck becomes unsafe in any way while you are operating it, stop operating the truck, report the problem immediately, and have it corrected. - Lift trucks should be inspected every eight hours, or at the start of each shift.
+In general, the daily inspection should include the visual and functional checks described on the followings. - ▲ Leaking hydraulic oil may be hot or under pressure.
 When inspecting a lift truck, wear safety glasses and do not check for leaks with bare hands.